 Implementation Review Team (M)

 The PDP-WT recommends the use of WG Implementation Review Teams, when deemed appropriate, which would be responsible in dealing with implementation issues.
 A PDP WG should provide recommendations for whether a WG Implementation Review Team should be established and any other recommendations deemed appropriate in relation to such a Review Team (e.g. composition) as part of its Final Report.
-ICANN Staff should inform the GNSO Council of its proposed implementation of a new GNSO recommended policy.
+ICANN Staff should inform the GNSO of its proposed implementation of a new GNSO recommended policy.
 If the proposed implementation is considered inconsistent with the GNSO Council’s recommendations, the GNSO Council may notify the Board and request that the Board review the proposed implementation. (see also recommendation 31)

 Stage 5 – Policy Effectiveness and Compliance